Multi-user development session and Linux account management across node fleets.

 Environment variables

-HERO_CODESCALERS_ADDRESS no UI HTTP bind address (IPv4 or IPv6)
+HERO_CODESCALERS_ADDRESS UI HTTP bind address (IPv4 or IPv6)